Skip to main content

 This has direct consequences for the HPG axis.
 The elevated levels of cortisol can suppress the release of GnRH from the hypothalamus.
 With less GnRH, there is less LH and FSH, and consequently, lower output of testosterone and estrogen from the gonads.
 This is a physiological adaptation; in a perceived survival situation, the body diverts resources away from procreation and building muscle toward immediate, life-preserving functions.

 This competition for resources also occurs at a biochemical level.
-The precursor molecule for both cortisol and like testosterone is pregnenolone, which is synthesized from cholesterol.
+The precursor molecule for both cortisol and sex hormones like testosterone is pregnenolone, which is synthesized from cholesterol.
 During periods of chronic stress, the enzymatic pathways can preferentially shuttle pregnenolone toward the production of cortisol in the adrenal glands.

 Lifestyle interventions aimed at hormonal optimization must, therefore, prioritize the downregulation of chronic stress.
 This includes nutritional strategies that stabilize blood sugar, exercise programs that are appropriately dosed to be adaptive rather than exhaustive, and dedicated practices for stress management and sleep hygiene.